RaminMammadzada/tracking-api/README.md

 # Tracking API

 It is a tracker API with 2 endpoints.
-It accepts HTTP request and identifies unique users who have clicked the http://localhost:3000 url.
+It accepts HTTP requests and identifies unique users who have clicked the http://localhost:3000 url.

 The structure of the project:

 - `Route` configuration is done to define the requests our API can handle

-- `Service` for tasks such as connecting to our database models, doing queries is done.
+- `Service` for tasks such as connecting to our database models, and doing queries is done.
 They can be connected to external services that are required by the specific request if needed.

 - `Middleware` is added for running specific request validations before the final controller of a route handles its specifics.

-- `Model` is added for defining visitor to facilitate data storage and retrieval.
+- `Model` is added for defining visitors to facilitate data storage and retrieval.

 - `Controller` is created for separating the route configuration from the code that finally (after any middleware) processes a route request, calls the above service functions if necessary, and gives a response to the client.

-I have also implemented [reporter app](https://github.com/RaminMammadzada/tracking-report-app) with Angular, which you can see the statistics of visitor in user interface and can download it as a CSV file on demand.
-To test it out, you should up and run this API project firstly.
+I have also implemented [reporter app](https://github.com/RaminMammadzada/tracking-report-app) with Angular, which you can see the statistics of visitors in the user interface and can download it as a CSV file on demand.
+To test it out, you should up and run this API project first.

-### Current Architechture of the application
+### Current architecture of the application

 ![alt text](./docs/images/diagram1.png)

-### Architechtural sketch of possible entire application with highly available API design
+### Architectural sketch of possible entire application with highly available API design

 ![alt text](./docs/images/diagram2.png)